aronwc/mlsm/papers/kempe03maximizing/tlasserr.md

 - Yu Zhang, Zhaoqing Wang ; Chaolun Xia Dept. of Comput.
 Sci., Zhejiang Sci-Tech Univ., Hangzhou, China Identifying Key Users for Targeted Marketing by Mining Online Social Network
   - Like our paper, this paper compares different techniques on the real world social network to identify key users with great influence
 - Yunlong Zhang, Jingyu Zhou, and Jia Cheng, Preference-based Top-K Inﬂuential Nodes Mining in Social Networks
-  - This paper propose to find the top influential nodes in social networks in taking into account user preferences.
+  - This paper proposes to find the top influential nodes in social networks in taking into account user preferences.